gssi/emf_workflow_project/README.md

 In line 11, the model to be provided as output in the model-to-model transformation of lines 22-26 is also prepared; in this case, the read and write options are <b><i>read="false"</i></b> and <b><i>store="true"</i></b> as the model must be created from scratch.
 The workflow, therefore, involves the validation of the input model.
 In line 17 the same validation file reported in Fig.4 is used.
 Then, the model-to-model transformation is carried out in lines 22-26, with the same transformation seen in Fig.3.
-In line 29, through the model-to-code transformation, the invitation email is generated (as seen in Fig.5), and finally, through the use of EOL, the external Java service that sends the emails with the input model information, is called.
+In line 29, through the model-to-code transformation, the invitation email is generated (as seen in Fig.5), and finally, through the use of EOL, the external Java service that sends the emails with the input model information is called.
 </p>